 [Related article: 7 Things Your Credit Card Company Hopes You Never Find Out]

-At publishing time, the Capital One Spark Miles Select for Business and Capital One Spark Cash Select for Business cards are offered on Credit.com product pages and Credit.com may be compensated if our users apply for and ultimately sign up for these cards.
+At publishing time, the Capital One Spark Miles Select for Business and Capital One Spark Cash Select for Business cards are offered on Credit.com product pages and Credit.com is compensated if our users apply for and ultimately sign up for these cards.
 However, this relationship does not result in any preferential editorial treatment.